The Complete eCheck Payment Guide

 The cost to process echecks depends on several factors but still should cost less than credit card processing in the majority of cases.
 If you’re using a simple remote deposit capture setup without any conversion to ACH, you may be able to use a check scanner app on your phone or invest in check scanning hardware for higher volumes.
 These machines can cost several hundred dollars, but some banks may provide the scanner and charge a monthly fee instead.
 You could also incur a per-check fee.

-If you’re dealing with ACH payments, you may need to be underwritten for an ACH processing account.
+If you’re converting echecks directly into ACH payments before forwarding it for processing, you may need to be underwritten for an ACH processing account.
 This is similar to a merchant account for credit card processing, and the underwriting process will determine your rates and fees.
 Transparent providers often publish standardized ACH rates and fees that most lower-risk merchants will receive.

-Here are some common rates you might see for echeck payments:
+For echeck payments, here are some common rates you might see:

 - Free up to a certain number/amount (for remote deposit capture)